nsdf-fabric/nsdf-fuse/ReadMe.md

 The default is using AWS as endpoint, but if you want for example use another endpoint (like Wasabi or IBM cloud) you must manually set it in the UI.

+Go to the *Advanced Settings* and remove the `juicefs-` prefix.

+Other settings (such as Block size=4MB and Compression=lz4) should be fine.

 Then setup the JuiceFS token into your terminal:

 ```